mauro-nievoff/Multiplex_Classification/README.md

 In the process, labels are added or removed considering the logical constraints between classes.
 In this case, model_2 consists of a multi-task model.

 ### Model training
-Each model in the ensemble is trained independently (refer to the notebooks from the `experiment` folder for examples).
+Each model in the ensemble is trained independently.
 This approach enables the fine-tuning of hyperparameters for each submodel independently, allowing better adaptation to the specific characteristics of each data subset.
+In the notebooks from the `experiments` folder you will find examples of how to train each submodel of the ensemble, and how to get data inferences.

+## Conclusion

+The **Multiplex Classification Framework** offers a robust and flexible tool for addressing complex classification problems, particularly in scenarios involving numerous classes and logical constraints.
+Its modular design and innovative problem transformation techniques make it a valuable addition to the toolbox of researchers and practitioners in machine learning.

+For any questions, feedback, or contributions, please feel free to open an issue or submit a pull request.
+Your input is welcome and appreciated!